- Photo by Zino Bang on Pexels.com

-Once you get into the math of what that takes, you realize it’s not an easy feat.
-For the forthcoming year, 2019, you have to run about 5.53 miles per day… every single day, or 38.8 miles a week… every week.
+Once you get into the math of what running the year 2019 takes, you realize it’s not an easy feat.
+To run the year 2019, you have to average about 5.53 miles per day, or 38.8 miles a week.
+And to be honest, most runners probably could not run that much all 365 days, or 52 weeks, in 2019.

-A hardcore marathoner or ultra runner putting in 80-120 miles a week probably hits that without trying too hard (… or at least harder than they usually do while training).
-Many of them probably get to 2019 miles before the end of May, whether or not they’re training for a goal race.
+A hardcore marathoner or ultra runner putting in 80-120 miles a week probably reaches 2019 miles in 2019 without trying too hard (… or at least harder than they usually do while training).
+Many of them probably can reach 2019 miles before the end of May, whether or not they’re training for a goal race.

-For most others, this is very difficult.
+For most other runners, this is very difficult.
 I myself peaked last year in 2017 at about 1495 miles, and despite training for two marathons I’m actually behind last year’s pace by about 50 miles.

 Granted, this year I took extended breaks, whereas I didn’t really in 2017, and at this time last year I was peaking for the 2017 Las Vegas Rock N Roll Half Marathon whereas today I’m taking two weeks off following a marathon.

-If you want to run the year 2019, you’re going to need a more robust training plan.
+If you want to run the year 2019, and you don’t already run 50+ miles in a typical week, you need a more robust training plan.

-It’s not enough to, say, just train for a marathon or two.
+It may not be enough to simply train for one or two marathons or ultras.
 Oddly, training for a marathon or an ultra can hinder your ability to pile up the needed miles.

 - You need to cut substantial miles for a taper in the weeks leading up to the race.